NNThomasL/SPTarkovWebMinimap/README.md

 - Shoreline Health Resort interior map
 - Remove hardcoded path to plugin folder for web assets
 - Possibly modify the Woods map to line up cache spots with my coordinates
-- Make is so that the index.html is not needed in the connect URL
+- Make it so that the index.html is not needed in the connect URL

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.